tpecot/EstimationOfProteinConcentrationOverTime/README.md

 This is an Octave code to estimate the protein concentration evolution over time.

-This code needs as inputs initialization of protein levels over time.
-It then uses cell cycle markers to register the protein concentration between experiments.
-It finally uses the Hungarian algorithm to estimate the overall protein concentration evolution over the cell cycle.
+This code needs as inputs the initialization of protein levels over time.
+It then uses markers to register the protein concentration between experiments.
+It finally uses the Hungarian algorithm to estimate the overall protein concentration evolution over time defined as an assignment problem.

-An example corresponding to for E2F3A, E2F8, E2F4, EdU and pH3 data extracted from 2D still images is given.
+An example corresponding to the accumulation of E2F3A, E2F8 and E2F4 over the cell cycle, by using EdU and pH3 as cell cycle markers is given.
+In this particular case, data was extracted from 2D still images.

 # Thanks to a Third Party Lib